 - Fun project to take on

-Notice, cost-saving is not mentioned as an option since selling your 4×2 and buying a 4WD Tacoma is always going to be a faster and cheaper alternative.
-If it’s a cost-saving you’re after then a 2WD to 4WD conversion is definitely not the way to go.
+Notice, that cost-saving is not mentioned as an option since selling your 4×2 and buying a 4WD Tacoma is always going to be a faster and cheaper alternative.
+If it’s a cost-saving you’re after then a 2WD to 4WD conversion is not the way to go.
 Whatever the reason, the good news is this conversion is possible and becoming more popular.

 Conversion process basics and components needed: